repodiac/german_compound_splitter/README.md

 # german_compound_splitter

-**german_compound_splitter** is a Python module to split up German compound words (for instance the famous *Donaudampfschifffahrtskapitänsmützenabzeichen*), based on given external German dictionary and a highly-efficient implementation of the [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm), [pyahocorasick](https://pypi.org/project/pyahocorasick/) for multi-pattern string search and retrieval.
+**german_compound_splitter** is a Python module to split up German compound words (for instance the famous *Donaudampfschifffahrtskapitänsmützenabzeichen*), based on a given external German dictionary and a highly-efficient implementation of the [Aho–Corasick algorithm](https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm), [pyahocorasick](https://pypi.org/project/pyahocorasick/), for multi-pattern string search and retrieval.

 The method works really well compared to the available other alternatives I know of for German compound splitting.
 Depending on your use case you may want normalized forms of the resulting components (split words), most likely the singular form.
 You can try `make_singular=True`, it works for me in most cases.